 Our Vision is Indigenous Peoples, their communities, lands and territories worldwide are flourishing, recognized, self-determined, equitably funded and resourced.

 International Funders for Indigenous Peoples seeks to transform the relationship between the funding world and Indigenous Peoples to one of mutual understanding and benefit.

 It recognizes the urgent need for solutions that are led and understood by Indigenous Peoples not only to improve lives in Indigenous communities, but also as a resource for solving social, economic and environmental challenges around the world for everyone.

 IFIP is led by donors and Indigenous leaders to advance a new movement in philanthropy that better values, supports and partners with Indigenous communities.
 Donors and Indigenous leaders are afforded unique opportunities to respectfully learn from one another at our regional meetings and international donor summits.
 This face-to-face engagement plants the seeds for trust and enduring collaborations.
 We build capacity for both Indigenous communities seeking support and donors interested in high impact philanthropy.
 Personalized encounters, buttressed by social media, case studies and original research on best practices, form the cornerstones of IFIP’s strategy.

-IFIP is a 501(c)(3) nonprofit organization and is recognized affinity group of the Council on Foundations.
-It was started in 1999 as a project of the First Nations Development Institute.
+IFIP is a 501(c)(3) nonprofit organization and it was started in 1999 as a project of the First Nations Development Institute.

-The mission envisions value-based partnerships that incorporate IFIP’s “4Rs” to re-frame funding relationships for greater beneficial impact.
-IFIP educates its members and allies to practice a new paradigm of giving based on “The Four R’s of Indigenous Philanthropy” —Respect, Reciprocity, Responsibility and Relationships.
+The mission envisions value-based partnerships that incorporate IFIP’s “5Rs” to re-frame funding relationships for greater beneficial impact.
+IFIP educates its members and allies to practice a new paradigm of giving based on “The Five R’s of Indigenous Philanthropy” —Respect, Reciprocity, Responsibility, Relationships and Redistribution.